 The most recognisable name in the cast is Sean Bean.
 Bean does what he does best – playing coldly ruthless and grimly haunted by his past yet at the same time projecting a handsome assurance that makes him unquestionably in command of the show.
 Christopher Smith has made the deliberate choice to play he (and especially the rest of the party) against heroic type and show them as morally ambiguous characters.
 The young and rising Eddie Redmayne is cast as the soul of callow youthful innocence and plays this to absolute perfection.

-Christopher Smith subsequently stayed with matters Mediaeval with the cross-historical tv mini-series Labyrinth (2012) about the search for the Holy Grail, followed by the Christmas film Get Santa (2014) and the thriller Detour (2016) and the ghost story The Banishing (2020) and the horror film Consecration (2023).
+Christopher Smith subsequently stayed with matters Mediaeval with the cross-historical tv mini-series Labyrinth (2012) about the search for the Holy Grail, followed by the Christmas film Get Santa (2014), the thriller Detour (2016) and the ghost story The Banishing (2020) and the horror film Consecration (2023).